EXERSCI 301 : Exercise Physiology 2

 |Capability 1:||Disciplinary Knowledge and Practice|

 |Capability 4:||Communication and Engagement|

 |Capability 5:||Independence and Integrity|

-- Explain the biological processes and mechanisms of the physiological responses and adaptations to habitual exercise and inactivity (Capability 1 and 2)
+- Discuss and compare the physiological responses and adaptations to chronic exercise and inactivity under normal conditions and in extreme environments.
+(Capability 1 and 5)

 |Final Exam||50%||Individual Examination|